Makai Polk: Professional career

-Baltimore Ravens (first stint)
+Baltimore Ravens

 Polk was signed as a free agent out of college by the Baltimore Ravens in May 2022, after going undrafted.
-He was waived on August 30, 2022, and signed to the practice squad the next day.
-He was waived on September 27.
+He was waived on August 30, and was re-signed to the team's practice squad the following day.
+Polk was waived by Baltimore on September 27.

 New York Giants

-On September 28, 2022, Polk was signed by the New York Giants to their practice squad.
-He signed a reserve/future contract on January 22, 2023.
-He was waived on July 24, 2023.
+On September 28, 2022, Polk was signed to the practice squad of the New York Giants.
+He signed a reserve/future contract with New York on January 22, 2023.
+Polk was waived by the Giants on July 24.

 Baltimore Ravens (second stint)

-Polk was claimed off waivers by the Ravens on July 25, 2023.
-He was waived on August 10, 2023.
+Polk was claimed off waivers by the Baltimore Ravens on July 25, 2023.
+He was waived by the Ravens on August 10.

-Toronto Argonauts (first stint)
+Toronto Argonauts

-On May 20, 2024, it was announced that Polk had signed with the Toronto Argonauts.
-Following training camp, he made the team's opening day lineup where he played and started in his first professional game on June 9, 2024, against the BC Lions, where he had three receptions for 40 yards.
-He scored his first touchdown on June 28, 2024, against the Montreal Alouettes, on a 40-yard pass from Bryan Scott.
+On May 20, 2024, it was announced that Polk had signed with the Toronto Argonauts of the Canadian Football League.
+Following training camp, he made the team's Opening Day lineup, where he played and started in his first professional game on June 9 against the BC Lions; in the game, he recorded three receptions for 40 yards.
+Polk scored his first touchdown on June 28, against the Montreal Alouettes, on a 40-yard pass from Bryan Scott.

-After being sent to the practice roster in week 5, Polk returned to the starting lineup in the following week.
-He had his first 100-yard receiving game against the Ottawa Redblacks on September 7, 2024, where he had seven catches for 105 yards.
+After being sent to the practice roster in Week 5, Polk returned to the starting lineup in the following week.
+He had his first 100-yard receiving game against the Ottawa Redblacks on September 7, where he had seven catches for 105 yards.
 He finished the season with five 100-yard games in the last seven regular season games to finish as the team's leading receiver.
 In 2024, Polk played in 17 regular season games where he had 61 receptions for 1,024 yards and five touchdowns.
 For his strong season, he was named to the East Division All-CFL team.
 He also played in all three post-season games registering 14 receptions for 272 yards & a touchdown, including the 111th Grey Cup where he had four receptions for 42 yards in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.